 When you’re working from home, you don’t have the same distractions that you did in the office.
 But, you’ll deal with interruptions nonetheless.

-Whether it’s starting another load of laundry, watching just one more episode on Netflix, or scrolling through the latest COVID-19 headlines, disturbances and time wasters are present in your home environment too.
+Whether it’s starting another load of laundry, or watching just one more episode on Netflix, disturbances and time wasters are present in your home environment too.

 Identify which ones tend to throw you off course, and then put measures in place to mitigate them—whether it’s installing a browser blocker or asking a family member to hold you accountable.